Pools, hot tubs, and other treated recreational water venues

 This article presents the results of a systematic review of the literature on cases and outbreaks associated with swimming pools, hot springs, hot tubs, whirlpools and natural spas.

-This primary research highlights the difficulty of monitoring Cryptosporidium in pool water because its presence does not correlate well with bacterial indicators.
+This peer-reviewed article highlights the difficulty of monitoring Cryptosporidium in pool water because its presence does not correlate well with bacterial indicators.

 This article provides a review of the pathogens that pose a risk of infection in a swimming pool or similar venue.

 - Health and safe swimming communications toolkit (US Centers for Disease Control and Prevention, 2022)